Huang-Jin/FinetoCoarse/README.md

 ## Usage

-To use this program after compiling, you could just input the name of the program to see the usage. usage  : ftc input.png [eps] [-t] [-s sigma width]
+After compiling, you can input './ftc -h' to see the usage. usage  : ftc input.png [eps] [-t] [-s sigma width]
          ftc [-h|-v]